Georgios Iordanidis (defender)

-Georgios Iordanidis (Γεώργιος Ιορδανίδης, /el /; born 17 October 1989) is a Greek professional football coach and former player.
-He was most recently the head coach of the Greece Amputee FA of the European Amputee Football Federation (EAFF).
+Georgios Iordanidis (Γεώργιος Ιορδανίδης, /el/; born 17 October 1989), also known as George I. Iordanidis, is a Greek professional football coach, former player, and author.
+He played as a centre-back during his football career and has written fiction for both children and adults, as well as a soccer training manual.
+He most recently served as head coach of the Greece Amputee Football Association, which is a member of the European Amputee Football Federation (EAFF).

 Early life, coaching career, and education

 He was born in Athens into a middle-class household as the younger son of an auto electrician and his wife, a secondary school principal.
-He played senior-level football for Eleftheroupoli, PAO Kalyvion, IFA Blackpool, Sholing, Cosmos Giants, and QK Southampton, but several injuries terminated his career.
+He played senior-level football for Eleftheroupoli, PAO Kalyvia, IFA Blackpool, Sholing, Cosmos Giants, and QK Southampton, but several injuries terminated his career.
 In July 2014, he graduated with a Bachelor of Arts in Football Studies from Southampton Solent University, and earlier that year, he received the FA Level 2 coaching badge from the English FA.
 On February 12, 2016, the Greece Amputee FA appointed him as the national team's head coach.
 In his debut, the Greece Amputee FA drew 3-3 with AEK Futsal in a friendly game.
 In June 2016, he led the national team in its inaugural participation in the EAFF Amputee Football Week camp.
 In January 2017, he organized a charity event to collect food supplies for homeless people in Athens.
 On January 11, 2017, he resigned from his position due to military service obligations.
 In an effort to raise the awareness of young offenders on road culture and safety issues, RSI invited him to visit the Avlonas juvenile detention center on January 18, 2017, as an experiential guest.
 He has also worked as a talent identification scout for GKS Górnik Łęczna and Wisła Kraków in the Lotto Ekstraklasa for two straight seasons (2016–17 and 2017–18).
 In October 2022, he received his Master of Science in Football Coaching from the University of East London's Global Institute of Sport.
 In October 2023, he obtained the UEFA B coaching license from the Hellenic Football Federation.
 Apart from his native Greek, he speaks English, Spanish, and French to varying degrees of fluency.

 "He is a bright lad; he likes our set-up, and he speaks ever such good English.
 He should fit in well."

 — – Dave Diaper, in Southern Daily Echo, Non-League Spotlight by Wendy Gee, on October 28, 2011.